newTypeGeek/Ising2D/README.md

    X_per_spin = 0.3451087200
    Time elapsed (in sec) = 63.1119290000
 ```
-The result is appended to `test.txt`.
+The result is then appended to `test.txt` as shown below.

 * Column 1:  Temperature <br>
 * Column 2:  Nearest neighbour coupling <br>